mdwebst/hello-world/README.md

 # hello-world
-Just learning about what this is all about.
+Just learning about what this is all about for fun.